User Guide

 2.4 Choose Bus Design

-When arriving at this stage, ACP will have gathered enough input about the satellite such that an appropriate Bus Design can be recommended:
+When arriving at this stage, you can select different bus vendors, and ACP will have gathered enough input about the satellite to recommend an appropriate Bus Design based on the selected vendors:

 As soon as you click on a Bus Design at this stage of the workflow, the load meters at the top will indicate how utilized the chosen Bus will be in each dimension.
 This feedback can be used to help understand how “full” the bus will be.

-After making your selection, click “Save & Continue” and the Satellite is now ready to be used!
+After making your selection, click “Save Satellite” and the Satellite is now ready to be used!

-The following diagram represents the high-level relationship between TrueTwin in ACP and the elements operating outside of ACP:
+The following diagram represents the high-level relationship between ACP and the elements operating outside of ACP:

 The remainder of this section focuses on the ACP portion of the payload development process described above.
 It is vital that developers review the SatOS Payload Developer Guide before continuing.